rocksteady2000/assembly/README.md

 # assembly

-purpose of this function is to take two input parameters and output their sum.
+purpose of myFunction is to take two input parameters and output their sum.  inline comments have been entered for this function in asm.a